Skip to content

 ssrf-guard

-SSRF (Server-Side Request Forgery) protection for Spring Boot — whitelist-based outbound HTTP guard with private-network blocking, redirect validation, and TOCTOU mitigation.
+SSRF (Server-Side Request Forgery) protection for the JVM — whitelist-based outbound HTTP guard with private-network blocking, redirect validation, TOCTOU mitigation, and LLM agent tool URL validation for Spring AI.

 Why

-A Spring Boot service that lets users supply URLs — webhook callbacks, image-fetch helpers, “import from URL,” anything taking a string and turning it into an HTTP call — is one fetch away from leaking AWS credentials via http://169.254.169.254/latest/meta-data/, scanning an internal subnet, or invoking an admin endpoint exposed only on the loopback.
-SSRF was #7 on the OWASP Top 10 2021 for exactly this kind of “default trust your own server” failure.
+A JVM service that lets users supply URLs — webhook callbacks, image-fetch helpers, "import from URL," an LLM agent's fetch_url tool, anything taking a string and turning it into an HTTP call — is one fetch away from leaking AWS credentials via http://169.254.169.254/latest/meta-data/, scanning an internal subnet, or invoking an admin endpoint exposed only on the loopback.
+SSRF was #10 on the OWASP Top 10 2021 for exactly this kind of "default trust your own server" failure — and the LLM-agent boom of 2024-2025 has made it more relevant than ever.

 The defenses